 The video chat option just opened up Google Meet and mirrored the phone screen.
 TV lets me pick from pre-installed streaming apps like Netflix.
 Mirror Display mirrored the Android phone onto the glasses so I can play around without looking down at the phone itself.

 Again, all of these features are dependent on the connected Android device.
 None of this is built into the glasses themselves.

 The coolest part, though, is the desktop mode.
 I was able to get a PC-like desktop experience directly in front of my eyes.
 There’s a clock area, an app tray, a volume indicator, a battery indicator, and a trackpad button.
 I opened the Android version of Chrome and did some web browsing, I pulled up a Digital Trends YouTube video and watched it full screen in the YouTube app.
-Note that you even can window things in desktop mode, and use your Android phone as a computer.
+Note that you even can window things in desktop mode, and use your

 The experience was quite immersive, like having a computer display right on my eyeglasses.
 I moved my head around and the video feed from the Android phone followed me.

 Thanks to Micro OLED, the video itself was very bright, vibrant, and lively.
 I could see the finest details in the video, like the background sun glare from the sun in a video featuring the Samsung Odyssey Ark.
 Having the speakers right next to my ears helped in terms of audio, as everything was loud and clear.
 It’s definitely a neat experience.

 I asked Lenovo if this same custom user interface will also show up with other Android phones, and I was told that this was early software.
 I was also told that Samsung Dex will open up on Samsung phones when the glasses are connected.

 The Glasses T1 won’t work on Google’s Pixel phones, though, since they don’t support video over USB-C. On iOS, you can connect just fine via a Lighting to USB-C adapter.